Skip to main content Skip to footer

 Pictured: Strymon TimeLine Multi-Delay

-Choosing The Right Delay For You
+Choosing The Best Delay Pedal For You

-Finding the right delay for you comes down to your needs.
+Finding the best delay pedal for you comes down to your needs.
 Is this an added flavor in your sound, or will delay and all its modulation and sonic possibilities be a driving force in the music you make?
 Are you using if for your guitar, your synth or as a studio multitasker?

 Your ears are the best judge.
 Head down to a Guitar Center and take a few of these for a test drive.
 There’s a delay pedal out there with the sound, features and price tag that’s right for you.